 Both days of the concert ended with a final encore of the album’s “We Are Bulletproof: The Eternal,” an ode to the seven-year-long journey.
 The song directly addresses their fans, thanking them, somewhat incredulously, for being with them every step of the way: “Tell me your every story / Tell me why you don’t stop this / Tell me why you’re still walking / Walking with us.”

-In a nod to their music video from earlier this year, BTS were illuminated by fluorescent spheres as they performed: a representation of ARMYs and their glimmering light sticks, together creating constellations in a galaxy of purple.
+In a nod to their music video from earlier this year, BTS was illuminated by fluorescent spheres as they performed: a representation of ARMYs and their glimmering light sticks, together creating constellations in a galaxy of purple.
 “Our first march started out with a very small dream of seven little boys,” said RM while introducing “WAB: TE” on day two.
 “Along the way, we met many people that were like us.
 Anyone can join us.
 BTS is not just a story of seven people.”

 This year, when our paths have felt more winding and uncertain than ever before, there’s comfort in knowing you never have to tread them alone.
 For ARMYs, this weekend was a reminder of that.
 “If only we could [meet in person], then I would be willing to walk from Seoul to Busan,” said V in his second-day end mention.
 The claim was met with light ribbing from the other members.
 “No one else agreed,” Jimin joked.
 “You should watch what you say.”

 “I’m just saying,” he clarified.
 “That’s how much I miss ARMY.”